rm511130/Tanzu-Workshop-TKGI/WIP.md

 pks plans
 ```
 - Let's get more detailed information about your cluster.
-- Please make sure to use the correct `-u user<#>` aligned to your User ID.
+- Please make sure to use the correct `env<#>` aligned to your User ID.

 ```
-pks cluster user1
+pks cluster env1
-pks get-credentials user1
+pks get-credentials env1
 echo "source <(kubectl completion bash)" >> ~/.bashrc kubectl cluster-info kubectl get all --all-namespaces